yunchih/yunchih.github.io/content/_index.md

   src="/img/profile.jpg" alt="Yun-Chih" class="left profile"
 >}}

-I am currently a postdoctoral researcher at TU Dortmund, Germany.
-I will join Computer Science Department, National Tsing Hua University as an assistant professor in August, 2025.
+I am an assistant professor at Computer Science Department, National Tsing Hua University.

 My research focuses on operating systems, file systems, databases, and computer architecture.
 If you enjoy building real-world systems and infrastructure, this could be a great opportunity for you!
 I have extensive experience with open-source system projects.
 I also have strong collaborations with researchers in Germany.
 We have opportunities for international research exchange!